Toxicant-free šŸ› Mattress and Bedding Guide

 -Sleep on Latex $595 (no coils).
 Their layers of latex are fused together with latex based adhesive to create one solid piece of latex (not individual layers).
 I would be concerned about this because of the mysterious nature of adhesive ingredients.

 -Biosleep uses natural latex but it isn’t organic.
-In some descriptions they claim organic latex but on their certificate page it doesn’t list gols or gots, but I couldn’t download the actual certificates.
+In some descriptions they claim organic latex but on their certificate page it doesn’t list GOLS or GOTS, but I couldn’t download the actual certificates.

-FOAM (not recommended but if you’re going to do foam, these might be ā€œbetterā€ options):
+FOAM (not recommended but if you’re going to do foam, these might be “better” options):

 If you are going to get foam, try to see if there’s one that has Oeko-Tex certification on the mattress (make sure it’s not just for the covering).
 I haven’t looked into it so I’m not sure it even exists, but that would be most ideal.
-I recently looked in ā€œSunrisingā€ brand and their answers were sketchy!

 -Tuft and Needle $290.
 This has a bunch of lower certifications but not oeko tex.